mozilla-it/ctms-api/docs/adrs/waitlists_subscribed.md

 The waitlists data sent by Basket is stored without any intervention on the CMTS side.

 For the Basket service, waitlists are a specific kind of newsletter.
-For this reason, in order to remove a user from a waitlist, Basket will mimic what is done for newsletters and send the field `"subscribed": false`.
+For this reason, in order to remove a user from a waitlist, Basket will mimic what is done for newsletters and send the field `"subscribed": false` and an optional `unsub_reason` text field.

-We currently don't store this incoming field in the database, and use it just to delete existing waitlist records when set to `false`.
+We currently don't store these incoming fields in the database, and we just use the flag to delete existing waitlist records when set to `false`.

 For the synchronization of waitlists to Acoustic (#561), we have to implement this waitlist unsubscription situation.